 Ahuja’s practice is self-portraiture.
 It is the vehicle by which she finds kinship with the history of painting and those things portrayed within it.
-In these three paintings “the self” interpenetrates both ancestors and descendents, a telescoping genealogy of portrayals that takes on personal history and art history, simultaneously.
+In these three paintings “the self” interpenetrates both ancestors and descendants, a telescoping genealogy of portrayals that takes on personal history and art history, simultaneously.
 Collapsing innumerable associations into the picture-plane, Ahuja uses the self as that starting point to explore all other relations with vibrancy and precision. — AY

 Le Damn Revisited

-2018, oil on Canvas, 84"x72"
+2018, oil on canvas, 84"x72"

 In both Le Damn Revisited and Xpect, I chronicle my journey to motherhood.
 The gray-scale painting within the painting is my rebuttal to Picasso’s 1907 painting Les Demoiselles d’Avignon.
 Picasso’s painting is about the threat and allure of sex.
 Picasso presents woman—her body and her seduction—as an embodiment of that tension.
 I, too, address the threatening aspect of sex, but from a woman’s point of view.
 In my rebuttal to the Picasso, I depict my range of feelings from determination to despair throughout my process of trying to conceive.
 In Xpect and Les Damn Revisited I conclude that story with a declaration and celebration of my pregnancy.